 “Emu sure can.”

 “He —I should get this done.”
 Cake unsteady in both hands, the boy turned away to the table in the shadowy recesses beyond the light display.

-Anton was amused with how fast his eyes narrowed and his cheeks lost their high mien.
+Yinka was amused with how fast his eyes narrowed and his cheeks lost their high mien.
 But it was all right for dreams to last a moment.
 A flame that flickered for an instant was no less a flame, after all.

 The wrists bothered him impolitely now.
 They felt as if a hot wire were boring down his wrist and piping up his forearm.
-Anton examined the clasps of his bangles, the darker-colored scars underneath, the reticule of thickening veins.
-Something was clawing from beyond the grave of his youth, where names were whispers and faces were chimeras ghosting the deep.
+Yinka examined the clasps of his bangles, the darker-colored scars underneath, the reticule of thickening veins.
+Something was clawing from beyond the grave of his youth where names were whispers and faces were chimeras ghosting the deep.
 Whatever was coming, he did not feel ready.

 The boy returned without expression on his face and with the cake yellow, blue and green in a clear container.

 A tub of ice cream and dishwashing soap, completed the groceries.
 At the checkout counter, conversation plodded about the involuble weather, paper or plastic, cash or credit, if forty is the new twenty-five.

 The cashier’s cheeks were thin and her eyes darkly deep.
 But there had to be something delightful in her because she smiled and chatted and smiled and chatted a lot.
 Even though she smelled of earthy mushrooms in the forest damp, Yinka could not help but think of her smiles like lipstick on a skull.